Who Is This Credit Card Best For?

 You’ll also receive cardholder perks through Mastercard.
 Cardholders with good credit may be issued a World Mastercard, which offers more benefits than the standard Mastercard.
 When you get your new card, you’ll also get a guide explaining your benefits.
 The guide will be accessible via your account page on Synchrony’s website, too.

-The TJX Rewards Platinum Mastercard’s issuer, Synchrony Bank, ranks near the bottom in J.D.
-Power’s 2019 credit card satisfaction survey, coming in 10th overall out of 11 credit card issuers and scoring 780 out of 1,000 points (industry average was 806).
+The issuer of the TJX Rewards Platinum Mastercard, Synchrony Bank, ranked seventh out of 11 card issuers in the J.D.
+Power 2020 U.S. Credit Card Satisfaction Study.
+It received a below average score.
 However, you can contact Synchrony Bank via secure email or by using an online chat feature on the website.

 Synchrony Bank provides basic security such as encrypted online access to your account, and account monitoring to detect fraudulent charges, but does not offer the full suite of security and identity protection tools (such as credit report alerts and virtual credit card numbers) that many of the large issuers do.